-RealVue3D Designer Review
+RealVue3D Designer full review

 With the design process now focused on a digital workflow, having to provide printed proofs to clients is expensive and time-consuming.
 RealVue3D, from FFEI, is a modular plug-in for Adobe Acrobat which allows you to produce instantly detailed 3D proofs that can be browsed through on any machine with a 3D graphics card and a reasonably up-to-date implementation of Java.